tommyno/BgMove/README.md

 Interactive background image.
 Fullscreen.
 Background image moves with mouse cursor.

 No dependencies.
-No jQuery needed.

-Uses css "background-size: scale" to fill screen.
+Uses css cover, scale and transform.

-Uses css transform scale + translate to move background image.
+Works in all modern browsers.
+Including IE9.

 ## How to use